 Lombok is a paradise for adventure seekers and off the beaten path travelers.
-From pristine beaches to epic volcanoes and impressive waterfalls, there’s something for every type of traveler.
+From the pristine and untouched Lombok beaches with great surf, to epic volcanoes and impressive waterfalls in Lombok, there’s something for every type of traveler.
 Some people say that Lombok is the Bali from 20 years ago due to the smaller crowds and more rugged, authentic vibes.
-So of course we had to check it out ourselves after living in Bali for more than 9 months.
+So of course we had to check it out ourselves after living in Bali for more than a year.
 We explored Lombok island for 2 weeks, and put together this complete guide with all the 15 best things to do in Lombok for you.

 Lombok has certainly similarities to Indonesia’s other islands.
 Like the volcanoes, beautiful beaches, turquoise blue warm waters, lush jungle and plenty of traditional villages which still live authentically.
 However, the low-key character of Lombok’s tourism means that visitors need to do more work to find the really special sights on this island.

-But there is lots of new development going on in 2019, 2020 and 2021 with the Mandalika project.
+But there has been lots of development going on in 2019, 2020 and 2021 with the Mandalika project.
 A $3 billion project to built a new MotoGP circuit, luxury residences, luxury resorts together with an appropriate infrastructure.
-The aim is to welcome the MotoGP in 2021 in South Lombok.
-This might be one of the reasons why Lombok will be more popular among tourists in the near future.
-So go discover untouched Lombok before it’s too late…
+The first MotoGP race in Lombok has been held in 2022 and all the new developments promises a lot of visitors for the upcoming years.

 How to get to Lombok

 You can choose the type of transport to Lombok based on a few things.